COVID-19 Visitor Policy

 Except for the situations described below, all decisions on whether or not to allow a guest onto campus shall be reviewed by the Integrated Response Team.
 To make a guest request, email the Integrated Response Team two business days in advance of the visit with the reason for the visit and rationale as to why this cannot be achieved electronically.
 Individual students may not make requests to welcome in-person visitors, guests, and alumni.

-- Admission Visitors: For the College of Arts & Sciences and Sawyer Business School, the Office of Admission Office will make determinations on when to allow limited visits to accommodate interviews, meetings with financial services, and tours for prospective students and family members coming from low-risk states as defined by the guidance of the Commonwealth of Massachusetts.
-We kindly ask that if a visitor resides in a low-risk state but has traveled to a state deemed as “restricted”, they wait 14 days before visiting campus.
-For families who live in a restricted state or are out of the country, please email our Welcome Center to discuss options for visiting campus that meet state regulations.
-We also encourage these visitors to explore the various virtual visit options available including our information sessions and guided tours.
-We look forward to welcoming these visitors to campus at a later date!
+- Admission Visitors: For the College of Arts & Sciences and Sawyer Business School, the Office of Admission will make determinations on when to allow limited visits to accommodate interviews, meetings with financial services, and tours for prospective students and family members.
+Guests coming from low-risk states will be required to complete a health attestation form upon arrival.
+Guests who live in a restricted state, or are out of the country, will also have to complete a self-attestation form but will need to do so prior to visiting campus.
+We encourage you to review the Massachusetts travel order to help you identify if your state is currently identified as high or low risk.
+Please feel free to email our Welcome Center to discuss options for visiting campus that meet state regulations.
+We also encourage any visitors to explore the various virtual visit options available including our information sessions and guided tours.
 Prospective students are strongly encouraged to make appointments in advance with the Office of Admission.
 The Office of Admission will use its best efforts to accommodate drop-in visits, subject to staff availability and public health considerations.
 See more information on scheduling a visit at the University Visit page.

-- Prospective student-athletes: Limited appointment-only visits will be available to prospective student athletes who are coming from low-risk states as defined by the guidance of the Commonwealth of Massachusetts.
+- Prospective student-athletes: Visits are available to prospective student athletes.
+You will need to follow the guidance of the Commonwealth of Massachusetts.
+If you come from a restricted state, or are out of the country, will also have to complete a self-attestation form prior to visiting campus.
 Prospective student-athletes are expected to contact the coaching staff for their desired sport by filling out a recruiting questionnaire on the Suffolk University Athletic Department Recruitment Webpage.

 - Office of Advancement Visitors: The Office of Advancement will make determinations on when to allow appointment-only visits by individuals coming from low-risk states as defined by the guidance of the Commonwealth of Massachusetts.